-114ABCD BEGINNING BUSINESS DESKTOP PUBLISHING 2 UNITS
+114ABCD BEGINNING BUSINESS DESKTOP PUBLISHING

 Prerequisite: B&OT 104A or 104B or 104C or 104D or B&OT 106A or 106B or 106C or 106D and B&OT 109.
-Lecture: Minimum 64 hours per semester

 Introduction to business desktop publishing concepts and activities utilizing a microcomputer-based page layout system.
 Practical basic understanding of templates, typography, and graphic integration.